Emi Koyama: Activism

 Koyama is an advocate for third-wave feminism and transfeminism, with her 2000 publication "The Transfeminist Manifesto" being one of the earliest usages of the term.
 As defined by her, transfeminism is "a movement by and for trans women who view their liberation to be intrinsically linked to the liberation of all women and beyond."
 Alongside fellow Survivor Project member Diana Courvant, Koyama founded the website Transfeminism.org.
-The now defunct website was created originally to promote the Transfeminism Anthology Project, which aimed to create the first anthology centered around intersex and trans feminist perspectives; the website also served as a general resource surrounding discussion of transfeminism in academia and activism.
+The now-defunct website was created originally to promote the Transfeminism Anthology Project, which aimed to create the first anthology centered around intersex and transfeminist perspectives; the website also served as a general resource surrounding discussion of transfeminism in academia and activism.